natoriamilligan/app-deployment/steps.md

 7. Add frontend files to S3 bucket

 ## Backend
-1. Create IAM user to handle Github Actions
+1. Create IAM user to handle ECR and ECS
    1. Attach Policies:
       - AmazonEC2ContainerRegistryFullAccess - allows user to use AWS ECR
       - AmazonECS_FullAccess - allows user to use AWS ECS